mbroend/Who-s-that-good-boi/README.md

 * To classify human/no-human the opencv haar-cascade algorithm is used. https://docs.opencv.org/trunk/db/d28/tutorial_cascade_classifier.html
 * To classify dog/no-dog the ResNet50 CNN is used
 * To classify the dog race transfer learning is used based on the InceptionResNetV2.
-** The last layers are discared and a additional layers are added and trained on labeled dog images ** As the dataset is small the weights of the CNN is kept the same  and only ending layers are trained
+** Features of CNN's are more generic in early layers and more original-dataset-specific in later layers ** The last layers are discared and a additional layers are added and trained on labeled dog images ** As the dataset is small the weights of the CNN is kept the same and only ending layers are trained

 ## Packages and other recourses